All Shall Perish: Line-up changes (2009–2010)

 On February 5, 2009, All Shall Perish stated on their website that they were parting ways with guitarist Chris Storey and replacing him with Jason Richardson.
 The band issued the following statement: "We will be doing all upcoming tours and fests!
 We have an unbelievable replacement named Jason Richardson.
 Can't wait to see everyone on the road!
-We will be doing a small headliner, the Atticus Clothing tour and then a ton of major fests in Europe.
+We will be doing a small headliner, the Atticus Clothing tour, and then a ton of major fests in Europe.
 We have some surprises in store as well!"

-After finishing the Night of the Living Shred Tour, All Shall Perish returned to California where they began writing a new album.
+After finishing the Night of the Living Shred Tour, All Shall Perish returned to California, where they began writing a new album.
 Mike Tiner stated that the process was "going slow, very slow."
 In early 2010, Richardson left All Shall Perish to join Born of Osiris.
 On June 5, 2010, the band announced a new line-up.
-Drummer Matt Kuykendall, one of the founding members, was replaced by Adam Pierce (formerly of Sea of Treachery) and Francesco Artusato (Hiss of Atrocities) became the new lead guitar player, the band's third.
+Drummer Matt Kuykendall, one of the founding members, was replaced by Adam Pierce (formerly of Sea of Treachery), and Francesco Artusato (Hiss of Atrocities) became the band's third lead guitarist.
 The only original member remaining is Mike Tiner.

 This Is Where It Ends and departure of Hermida (2010–2015)

 On November 8, 2010, the band announced they were starting work on a new album.
 Guitarist Ben Orum said on the band's official website, "After two very successful tours at home and abroad, we are now home writing the new All Shall Perish record!
 The writing process is flowing very naturally, and so far the material itself is very impressive.
 It is safe to say this will be one of the most aggressive, epic, groovy records we have ever written.
 I cannot wait to start playing this material live."
 On January 31, 2011, the band was announced to be billed on the fourth annual Mayhem Festival, playing on the Revolver Stage alongside other metal acts including Suicide Silence, Machine Head, Straight Line Stitch, and Testament.

 Their fourth full-length album, titled This Is Where It Ends, was released on July 26, 2011, in United States and July 29, 2011, in Europe.
 A legal organization named World Digital filed suit on April 20, 2012, against 80 fans for $150,000 for allegedly using BitTorrent to download this album.
-This action by the company was done without the band's permission or knowledge, and as a result All Shall Perish sided with their fans against the lawsuit.
+This action by the company was done without the band's permission or knowledge, and as a result, All Shall Perish sided with their fans against the lawsuit.
 The lawsuit was dropped by request of the band.

 On October 3, 2013, Hermida joined Suicide Silence, which was officially announced on the band's Facebook page.
 A day later, All Shall Perish released a statement about Hermida leaving and confirmed that the band would continue.
-An interview with Mike Tiner on the Metal Injection website stated that Mike Tiner's position was that Hermida chose to leave by not being able to commit to the band and making Suicide Silence his priority.
+An interview with Mike Tiner on the Metal Injection website stated that Tiner's position was that Hermida chose to leave by not being able to commit to the band and making Suicide Silence his priority.